degica/komoju-woocommerce/README.md

 The module should first be set to test mode (sandbox).

-Note - an account with Komoju is required before using this module.
-Please contact for more information: https://www.degica.com/contact/
+Note - an account with [Komoju](https://komoju.com) is required before using this module.

 ## Installation